 Kaspersky reported a limited number of attacks against government and diplomatic entities in the Middle East and South Asia, starting in 2020.

-More recently, according to ESET telemetry, a European Union governmental organization was repeatedly targeted from May 2022 until March 2024.
+More recently, according to ESET telemetry, a national government organization of a country in the European Union was repeatedly targeted from May 2022 until March 2024.

 Attribution